 Prepaid interest.
 If you pay interest in advance for a period that goes beyond the end of the tax year, you must spread this interest over the tax years to which it applies.
-You can deduct in each year only the interest that qualifies as home mortgage interest for that year.
-However, there is an exception that applies to points, discussed later.
+Generally, you can deduct in each year only the interest that qualifies as home mortgage interest for that year.
+An exception applies to points, which are discussed later.